-Number Reasons for recall

-Voluntary recalls Not applicable considering the nature of RML's business
+Number Reasons for recall Voluntary recalls Nick and line blooms in large when the state of DNAL's business Forced recalls Not applicable considering the nature of RML's business

-Forced recalls

 5. Does the entity have a framework/ policy on cyber security and risks related to data privacy?
 (Yes/No) If available, provide a web-link of the policy.